appwrite/appwrite/CONTRIBUTING.md

 # Contributing

 We would ❤️ for you to contribute to Appwrite and help make it better!
-We want contributing to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
-All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.
+We want contributing to Appwrite to be fun and educational for anyone and everyone.
+All contributions are welcome, including issues, new docs, updates, tweaks, blog posts, workshops, and more.

 ## How to Start?